Beauhurst/pyap/README.rst

 Pyap is an MIT Licensed text processing library, written in Python, for detecting and parsing addresses.
 Currently it supports US 🇺🇸, Canadian 🇨🇦 and British 🇬🇧 addresses.

+This fork is maintained by [Beauhurst](https://github.com/Beauhurst).

 .. code-block:: python